espresso-soft/latteflags/README.md

 2. **Add** a **semicolon after** the Value (`;`). **Examples**: `True;`, `1;`.**
 3. **Include** a **Place ID after** the **semicolon**. **Examples**: `True;4483381587`, `1;4483381587`.
 4. Your configuration is **complete**!**

-###### This is no method is no longer available on Bloxstrap because pizzaboxer a stupid Int Bool stupid ass check

 # List Navigation
 * **[Rendering](https://github.com/espresso-soft/rbxflags/tree/master?tab=readme-ov-file#rendering)**